WebReflection/es-class/README.md

 });
 ```

-A simple call to `6to5 --whitelist=arrowFunctions,propertyMethodAssignment f.js` and the output will be way cleaner than any automation produced by the same transpiler.
+A simple call to `6to5 --whitelist=es6.arrowFunctions,es6.properties.shorthand f.js` and the output will be way cleaner than any automation produced by the same transpiler.

 Your output will be more **readable** and also probably faster at execution time.